sbsrouteur/weewx-PiSenseHat/readme.md

 pressureKeys | pressure | Pressure keys to store read from LPS22HB humidityKeys | outHumidity | Humidity keys to store the humidity read from SHTC3

 radiation level is read from TCS34725 and stored in WeeWx radiation key.
-No configuration key for this one at the moment.
+No configuration key for this one at the moment. radiation measure implement a simple autogain to take full advantage of the sensor range.